geo-python/site/source/lessons/L1/exercise-1.rst

 ==========

 The exercise for this week has two parts.
-First, you need to go to GitHub.com, create an account and let us know your GitHub username via Slack.
+First, create an account on GitHub.com, and share your username with us via Slack.
-Secondly, you will cook up some python using the skills you learned during the first lesson!
+Next, you will cook up some python using the skills you learned during the first lesson!

 Part 1 - Creating a GitHub.com account and using Slack
 ------------------------------------------------------